Maikon Orellana

-Maikon Jonathan Orellana Moran (born November 12, 1993) is a retired Salvadoran footballer who last played for Real Monarchs SLC in the USL.
+Maikon Jonathan Orellana Morán (born November 12, 1993) is a retired Salvadoran footballer who last played for Real Monarchs SLC in the USL.

 Career

 Professional

 Orellana began his career with the Real Salt Lake AZ academy in 2010, before joining Brøndby IF reserves in 2012.
 In his first season with the Danish club, he helped his team win Group B of the reserves league, scoring 3 goals.
 On 6 June 2013, he a professional one-year contract with the club.
 However, he left the club in 2014 without making a first team appearance.
 On 25 May 2014, he then joined Salvadorian club Alianza, where he made 15 appearances and tallied three goals before being released by the club in 2015.

 On 5 April 2015, it was announced that Orellana joined USL club Real Monarchs SLC.
 He made his debut for the club on April 25 in a 1–0 defeat to LA Galaxy II.